LaughableHammer/ELFuzzer/writeup.md

 This web interface is completed using Python Flask.
 It sits on top of the actual fuzzer, with some extra implementation (global variable) to facilitate information transfer between the fuzzer and the web interface.
 To run the server inside the Docker container execute `./run_fuzzer_server.sh`.

 # Improvements
 Current limitations of the fuzzer include
 - No multithreading resulting in reduced fuzzing speeds
-- Lack of coverage based testing resulting in less personalised fuzzing
+- lack of coverage based testing resulting in less personalised fuzzing
+- Lack of PDF specific fuzzing techniques
 - Lack of in-memory resetting which results in reduced fuzzing speeds